Rehab-Robotics-Lab/FloSystem/README.md

 In this README you will find everything you need to work with and develop on the Lil'Flo platform.

+You may be interested in [papers and posters on the project](https://michaelsobrepera.com/tags/flo)

 ## Contents

 - [Development Computer Setup](#dev-computer)